1972

-From top to bottom, left to right: the Watergate scandal begins with a break-in at the Democratic National Committee headquarters, leading to a major U.S. political crisis; U.S. President Richard Nixon makes a historic visit to China, opening diplomatic relations between the two nations; the 1972 Summer Olympics in Munich are marred by the Munich massacre as terrorists attack Israeli athletes; Apollo 17 launches as the final mission of the Apollo program, marking humanity’s last crewed Moon landing of the 20th century; Bloody Sunday in Northern Ireland sees British troops shoot unarmed protesters, intensifying the Troubles; the 1972 Iran blizzard kills thousands, becoming one of the deadliest blizzards in history; the Magnavox Odyssey is released, pioneering home video game consoles; Uruguayan Air Force Flight 571 crashes in the Andes, leading to a harrowing survival story; and the 1972 Nicaragua earthquake devastates Managua, killing thousands and leaving much of the city in ruins.
+From top to bottom, left to right: the Watergate scandal begins with the DNC break-in, triggering a major U.S. political crisis; President Richard Nixon makes a historic visit to China; the 1972 Summer Olympics are marred by the Munich massacre; Apollo 17 becomes the final Apollo Moon landing; Bloody Sunday intensifies the Troubles in Northern Ireland; the 1972 Iran blizzard kills thousands; the 1972 Black Hills flood kills 238 in Rapid City, South Dakota; Uruguayan Air Force Flight 571 crashes in the Andes, leading to a dramatic survival ordeal; and the 1972 Nicaragua earthquake devastates Managua.

 Within the context of Coordinated Universal Time (UTC) it was the longest year ever, as two leap seconds were added during this 366-day year, an event which has not since been repeated.
 (If its start and end are defined using mean solar time [the legal time scale], its duration was 31622401.141 seconds of Terrestrial Time (or Ephemeris Time), which is slightly shorter than 1908).